-The Thesis Adviser should be physically present during the proposal and final oral defense.
+The Thesis Adviser should be physically present during the proposal and final oral defense which includes the reviewing/validating of the research instruments as the subject matter expert for the proposed topic.

 d.
 Setting the Deadlines for their Advisees.

 The deadline is within the discretion of the adviser; however, paramount consideration should be made regarding institutional deadlines.
 The adviser should evaluate first whether the manuscript is ready for defense.
 If so, the adviser should request the thesis professor/instructor for the schedule of final defense.